WangET2/ds-vngine/README.md

 The engine is built around a custom scripting language, and is designed to take advantage of the DS's titular dual screen layout.
 Character sprites, scene backgrounds, and dialogue are displayed on the upper scene, while the lower screen features narration and player choices.

-Currently, the engine supports dialogue, narration, sprite and background rendering, setting and unsetting flags, and the conditional execution of instructions based on flags.
+Currently, the engine supports dialogue, narration, sprite and background rendering, setting and unsetting boolean flags, and the conditional execution of instructions based on flags.

-Features to be implemented soon include choices, sound effects, background music, save/load states, and text rollback.
+Features to be implemented soon include sound effects, background music, save/load states, and text rollback.

 ## Table of Contents
 - [Dependencies](#dependencies)